About We Help The Missing

 To relax, Kim enjoys crocheting hats for the homeless, making soap, creating custom blend makeup, and getting the gold!
 Kim and her childhood sweetheart and husband of over 20 years, make a great gold prospecting team and love finding gold and exploring new areas!

-With Kim's expertise and compassion we are very glad to have her on our team as she contributes greatly to our cause.
+With Kim's expertise and compassion we are very glad to have her on our team as she contributes greatly to our cause and to our up and coming SAR team.

 Alexa is an internationally published journalist and radio show host who currently lives and works in the Black Hills with her husband and two dogs.
 Since she was young, uncovering the truth and "getting to the bottom of things" has been a passion.
 She holds a degree in Psychology from Luther College in Decorah, Iowa, and has worked in the broadcast, newspaper, and digital-media industries."